BNasmith/PTForsyth/PTFWorkofChrist.md

 with His heavenly life as it was with His earthly.
-What is the meaning of His perpetual intercession if it does not mean that the exhaustless energy of His saving act ?
+What is the meaning of His perpetual intercession if it does not mean that the exhaustless energy of His saving act?
 It is by His work from heaven that we appropriate
 His work upon earth.
 He guarantees our per- fection as well as our redemption.